 Here are ways you can stay engaged on LinkedIn and also get engagement;

-• When people share achievements, celebrate them; it’ll mean a lot to them and they won’t forget you for making out time to appreciate them.
+- When people share achievements, celebrate them; it’ll mean a lot to them and they won’t forget you for making time to appreciate them.

-• Use specific hashtags to communicate: My friend Greatman hardly writes a post on LinkedIn without using the hashtag #LinkedIinFam.
-Over time, that has helped him keep in touch with the community of people that uses that hashtag.
+- Use specific hashtags to communicate: My friend Greatman hardly writes a post on LinkedIn without using the hashtag #LinkedIinFam.
+Over time, that has helped him keep in touch with the community of people who use that hashtag.

 Finally, if you have people on LinkedIn that you learn from, do well to always engage their posts.
 This has 4 advantages;

-3. You can come in contact with people who share the same ideologies with you on their network because of the comments you drop.
+- You can come in contact with people who share the same ideologies as you on their network because of the comments you drop.
 This can also help you gather more connections, and the important thing is that; they’ll be good connections, not just passersby.
 These are the types of connections that will leave a comment or like when they see your post.

-4. Lastly, it’ll make the LinkedIn algorithm show their contents more to you.
+- Lastly, it’ll make the LinkedIn algorithm show their content more to you.

 Before I wrap up this section, I’ll tell you something that I recently learnt on LinkedIn.

-So, I went through her profile to see if she has been online all the while, and yes she has.
+So, I went through her profile to see if she had been online all the while, and yes she had.
 I quickly made a post appreciating her for all her contributions to our niche.
 Then at the end of my message, I complained that I’ve not been seeing her post and I didn’t know why.

 When she saw my post, she replied, and her reply was an eye-opener.
 She said she didn’t also know why I was having that challenge, but if we start engaging our posts more, perhaps the algorithm will start showing our messages more.